 Draw a community member’s name from a hat and be encouraged to find “the real story”

-Gather video during four days with intensive one-on-one critiques with your coach
+Gather video during the five-day workshop, followed by daily intensive one-on-one critiques with your coach

 Experience the pressure of a well-managed and guided production deadline of your project using Adobe products on a Macintosh platform that is provided for you

 Capture beautiful moments by building a personal understanding of your story subject

 Use personal and public critiques to improve your videography and edit

 Learn how to effectively use audio to convey emotion

 Collaborate with visual journalists of different skill set

 A two-to-three-minute short-form video documentary that will be published in the Mountain Workshops website and displayed in the traveling gallery

 Moments of learning that rapidly propel your skills forward

 A network of friends, colleagues and connections that will remain a part of your life throughout your career